Webinar

 1: Conduct An IT Risk Assessment

-Begin by thoroughly evaluating your organization's IT environment to identify potential risks to PHI.
+Begin by thoroughly evaluating your organization's IT environment to identify potential risks to protected health information (PHI).
 This involves:

 • Data Inventory and Mapping: Start by identifying all locations where PHI is stored, processed, or transmitted, including databases, servers, and cloud storage.
 Map out data flows to understand how PHI moves through your systems.